gr33nm0nk2802/Cloud-Red-Labs/README.md

 3. To deploy Azure challenge.

+Edit the Subscriptioni ID under `azure/variables.tf` file.
 Login to the `azcli` from your console.

 ```bash
 cd azure/